libvips/libvips/CONTRIBUTING.md

 - Regular development pull requests: use "Squash and merge" to keep a clean, linear history.
-- Backport pull requests: use "Rebase and merge" to avoid duplicate references and unnecessary `Co-authored-by:` lines in commit messages.
+- Backport pull requests: use "Rebase and merge" to avoid duplicate references and unnecessary "Co-authored-by:" lines in commit messages.

 ## AI Contribution Policy